How to create WooCommerce customer notes

-How to add customer notes to order from WooCommerce?
+How do you add customer notes to orders from WooCommerce?

 But it’s possible to add WooCommerce order notes to the Users Insights user profile page.
-In order to include these WooCommerce custom notes to the customer profile, you’ll need to use the Extended WooCommerce Customer Management for Users Insights plugin.
+To include these WooCommerce custom notes in the customer profile, you’ll need to use the Extended WooCommerce Customer Management for Users Insights plugin.

-With this extension of the notes plugin you can not only read all your customer notes but also all of your customer’s order notes in a single place.
-This may be handy if you use the order note as a way to communicate with your team.
+With this extension of the notes plugin, you can read all your customer and customer order notes in a single place.
+This may be handy if you use the order note to communicate with your team.

 Here is an example of the WooCommerce notes loaded in your customer’s profile:

-The WooCommerce purchase notes, when viewed in the user profile, can be very helpful for organization.
-You can see which orders have issues, which customers have changed their mind over time or how your team has dealt with difficult situations.
+The WooCommerce purchase notes, when viewed in the user profile, can be beneficial for the organization.
+You can see which orders have issues, which customers have changed their minds over time, or how your team has dealt with difficult situations.

-Additionally to the ability to add an order note from the checkout page, WooCommerce also automatically generates notes whenever the order status changes, however, these system generated notes are not visible within the Users Insights profile.
-This is to help avoid any confusion that may come from an information overload.
+Additionally to the ability to add an order note from the checkout page, WooCommerce also automatically generates notes whenever the order status changes.
+However, these system-generated notes are not visible within the Users Insights profile.
+This is to help avoid any confusion from an information overload.
 If you want, you can manually add a note to the order summary.
-Not only does this help you keep track of past orders and their turnaround times, but it also allows you to quickly check a customer’s experience with your WooCommerce store.
+Not only does this help you keep track of past orders and their turnaround times, but it also allows you to check a customer’s experience with your WooCommerce store quickly.

-It’s also possible to use the WooCommerce customer notes for customer tracking, as you can add the product, order, shipment and other details in it.
-Hence you can use the user or order notes to create an order history that is easy to follow.
+Using the WooCommerce customer notes for customer tracking is also possible, as you can add the product, order, shipment, and other details.
+Hence, you can use the user or order notes to create an order history that is easy to follow.